sisinflab/warprec/warprec/utils/README.md

 The module `utils` is structured as follows:

 - **[`config`](config/README.md)**: Contains classes and functions to parse, validate, and manage configuration files.
-It supports default values, nested configurations, and integration with environment variables or CLI overrides.
+It supports default values, nested configurations, and integration with environment variables.
 - **[`logger`](logger/logger.py)**: Provides a customizable logging interface used throughout WarpRec.
 It enables seamless tracking of experiments, debugging information, and system warnings/errors.
 - **[`enums`](enums.py)**: Defines common enumerations used in WarpRec, including model types, dataset formats, splitter strategies, and more.
 These enums are used to validate user inputs and standardize behavior.
 - **[`registry`](registry.py)**: Implements a lightweight registry pattern to manage dynamically loadable components.
 It simplifies the addition of custom elements (e.g., new loss functions or metrics) by automatically registering them for discovery at runtime.